Celebrating the Visa alumni network in 2022

-In the South West, one delegate said that the absence of a clear skills support offering for the region was holding tech startups back from maturing into established scaleups.
+In the South West, one delegate said that the absence of clear skills support offerings for the region was holding tech startups back from maturing into established scaleups.
 “We’re seeing organisations cry out for skills,” they said.
 “I think we need to spend more time focusing on organisations with growth potential and making them aware of what the skills-related opportunities are.”

 While there is no silver bullet to plugging the skills gap, delegates agreed that teaching and championing technology to children at a young age could encourage them to consider tech roles in the future.

 “We need to get primary school students to understand innovation and technology while making it exciting to them,” one said.
 Another raised concerns about the “low percentage” of schoolchildren in Wales taking ICT compared to Europe.
 “Skills such as big data, AI and machine learning are relevant for all organisations,” they commented, “but it’s difficult to teach because there aren’t enough skilled teachers in these areas.”

 It was recognised that universities play a crucial role in supplying a pipeline of skilled graduates now and in the future.
 Business leaders agreed that there is a need to help graduates get into tech and increase the visibility and awareness of the wide range of roles available in the tech sector.